daniel-grumberg/imperial-immortals-afc/site/content/about/_index.md

     text: >
       We also have good links with the Imperial College Cheerleaders, having joint socials which compliment our own highly active social scene, always leading to a good night out!
-The club has produced outstanding players over the years, and looks to recruit new enthusiastic rookies to become Immortals.
-Whether you have experience or not, all we ask is that you are willing to work hard and become better with the team.
 ---